pivotal/docs-tap/cli-plugins/insight/query-sbom-reports.hbs.md

         Vendor:  anchore
     ```

-1. Fetch a specific SBoM report.
-In the output in the previous step, the report
-UID for the image on `2022-07-15`, is `b6bed111-24eb-4814-9cbd-bbc26dd76d7f`.
+1. Fetch a specific SBoM report based on the UID returned in output in the previous step.
+In the output in the previous step, the report UID for the image on `2022-07-15`, is `b6bed111-24eb-4814-9cbd-bbc26dd76d7f`.
 Use this UID to fetch the SBoM report.
 Run:

     ```console
     tanzu insight report get --uid UID